-Edited by Ephraim, Charmed, Eng, Anonymous and 10 others
+Edited by Ephraim, Charmed, Eng, Alma and 9 others

 In this article, we will discuss how to become a music producer, working with any genre of music you desire.
 A lot of people watch music videos and listen to music, and a lot of people have opinions on how to improve the music.
 There is no better way to do this, than by becoming a music producer.
 This puts you in a position to influence the music industry by bringing your ideas to fruition.
 You will affect music, guide musicians and be part of a creative and exciting life.

 - 1Know how to play an instrument before pursuing your dream of becoming a music producer.Being an expert is not required, but knowing at least one instrument and improving on it will help you on your way to becoming a producer.
 By learning an instrument, you will be training your ears and also learning music at the same time.
 You need to understand music from a practical point of view as well as a creative one.
 While learning your instrument, you will need to create your own songs and learn sheet music.
 All these things are required of a music producer.
 Most producers play instruments.
 Below is a list of the top three instruments that producers play: These instruments are the basics that producers learn and also the more versatile instruments that can add some flavor to the music being produced.Advertisement